Site icon BIG

 2. Water deeply: Shallow watering encourages weak roots.

-3. Feed naturally: Use compost or slow-release organic fertilizer.
+3. Feed naturally: use compost or slow-release organic fertilizers.

 4. Harvest regularly: Frequent picking (herbs, greens) promotes new growth.